 Why ask this survey question?

-This church survey question helps you begin to find some consensus on the positive parts of your church and what’s important to members.
+This church survey question helps you begin to establish consensus on the positive aspects of your church and what is important to its members.

 Why ask this survey question?